The UOC Research Seminar Series is held every Thursday at 12.00pm noon during the academic year.

 UOC Research Seminar recordings

-When we have permission from the presenter(s), we are recording their seminar so those unable to attend can access them.
-All available recordings are listed here:
+When we have permission from the presenter(s), we are recording their seminar so those unable to attend can access them from this webpage.

 Consulting with Māori academics on the design of a point-of-care device; experiential and translational findings